Vincit/objection.js/doc/index.md

 > which is pretty much what the [`objection.transaction`](#transaction) function does.

 To understand what is happening in the above examples you need to know how [`bindTransaction`](#bindtransaction) method works.
-[`bindTransaction`](#bindtransaction) actually returns an anonymous subclass of the model class you call it for and sets the transaction's database connection as that class's database connection.
+[`bindTransaction`](#bindtransaction) actually returns an anonymous subclass (a copy) of the model class you call it for and sets the transaction's database connection as that class's database connection.
 This way all queries started through that anonymous class use the same connection and take part in the same transaction.
 If we didn't create a subclass and just set the original model's database connection, all query chains running in parallel would suddenly jump into the same transaction and things would go terribly wrong.